Do You Pay Taxes on a Life Insurance Payout?

 To break it down: if you are insured for a $500,000 dollar policy, your beneficiary will receive $500,000 if you pass away during the life of your policy, and this amount will generally not be taxed as federal or state income.

-In What Situations Would My Beneficiaries Owe Taxes On The Life Insurance Payout?
+In What Situations Would My Beneficiaries Owe Taxes On My Life Insurance Payout?

 Let's examine a few exceptions to the general rule that life insurance proceeds are tax free.